astronomer/airflow-provider-great-expectations/docs/migration-guide.md

 and can be used when configuring your Great Expectations data source within the `configure_batch_definition` or `configure_checkpoint` function.

-Here is an example that uses the `build_snowflake_connection_config` hook to connect to Snowflake using a private key.
+Here is an example that uses the `build_snowflake_key_connection` hook to connect to Snowflake using a private key.
 ```python
 from great_expectations_provider.operators.validate_batch import GXValidateBatchOperator
 from great_expectations_provider.hooks.external_connections import (